 She holds a BA and MLS from the University of Toronto and a PhD in Library and Information Science from the University of Western Ontario.

 Assistant Dean for Diversity, Equity and Inclusion

-Judy Lawson serves as Assistant Dean for Diversity, Equity & Inclusion.
+Judy (Lawson) Schabel serves as Assistant Dean for Diversity, Equity & Inclusion.
 Previously she served as Assistant Dean for Academic and Student Affairs and as Director of Student Affairs at UMSI.

 She began her career at the University of Michigan Career Center, where she worked as a career counselor and then led internship and recruitment services.
 She is the 2008 recipient of the university's Outstanding Leadership Award.
 She is co-author of The New Information Professional: Your Guide to Careers in the Digital Age, published by Neal-Schuman.
-She holds an MA in higher education and student affairs and a BA in psychology from The Ohio State University and is a candidate in the higher education administration doctoral program at the University of Michigan.
+She holds an MA in higher education and student affairs and a BA in psychology from The Ohio State University and holds a PhD in higher education administration from the University of Michigan.